DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/ERA5/ERA5.md

 Two dataset are avalaible:
 - arco-era5: Complete dataset offered by Google via cloud storage.
 Currently not maintained, for testing purposes
-- era5: official ClimateDT ERA5 compact repo, it includes monthly data from 1940 to 2024
+- era5: official AQUA ClimateDT ERA5 compact repo. it includes monthly data from 1940 to 2024 of a subselection of variables.

 # How to update